MicrosoftDocs/learn/learn-pr/iot/trigger-azure-event-grid-workflow-iot-device/includes/6-exercise-configure-azure-iot-hub-event-subscription.md

     [![Sample event subscription form](../media/subscription-form.png)](../media/subscription-form.png#lightbox)

+## Configure the events filter

-1. You could save the event subscription here, and receive notifications for every device that is created in your IoT hub.
+You could save the event subscription here, and receive notifications for every device that is created in your IoT hub.
 For this tutorial, though, let's use the optional fields to filter for specific devices.
 Select **Filters** at the top of the pane.

 1. Select **Add new filter**.
 Fill in the fields with these values: